 In theory, digital transfers via mobile wallets should be a major boon for those without access to basic financial services, starting with a bank account.
 But evidence is emerging that things are not as simple as they seem.
 Easy access to digital credit via mobile phones is showing an alarming tendency in poorer parts of the world for users to overborrow.
 This is not just enormously costly for the individual – such instruments have annual interest rates measured in hundreds of percent – but defaulting on repayments leads to a downgraded credit rating, ultimately leading to the very opposite of what the anti-cash lobby and pro-poor development agencies seek, namely formal economic engagement.
 Fintech apps on mobile phones, in other words, seem to foster financial exclusion just as fast as they foster financial inclusion.

-At the same time, far from promoting financial independence and introducing consumers to new forms of risk management, for many people digital transfers are doing exactly the opposite by making them dependent on agents simply to convert their own money back into the only medium of In cash management, refers to the action by which a very used banknote of legal tender is exchanged with another of equal value. their local market is currently capable of accepting … cash.
+At the same time, far from promoting financial independence and introducing consumers to new forms of risk management, for many people digital transfers are doing exactly the opposite by making them dependent on agents simply to convert their own money back into the only medium of The Eurosystem comprises the European Central Bank and the national central banks of those countries that have adopted the euro.
+More their local market is currently capable of accepting … cash.